Connor9115/autoBackup/README.md

 for the version number plus release notes.

+## Multiple instances
+The script will not allow more then one instance of itself at a time.

 ## OptArgs
 The script only uses three optargs, they are the following:
 + -v